dizda/bitdepot/README.md

     make tests

+## License

+MIT Licensed, see LICENSE.

 This repository is under intensive work, do not use in production yet.
-If you're interested be part of this project, you can contact me on twitter @dizzda.
+If you're interested to be part of this project, you can contact me on twitter @dizzda.